Creator-Turbo/Poem-Classification/README.md

 ## To Do

-- Expand dataset for better classification accuracy.
+- Expand dataset for better generalization.

-- Experiment with different deep learning architectures.
+- Implement deep learning models like BERT or GPT.

-- Integrate additional NLP techniques for feature engineering.
+- Enhance the web app with visualization features.

+- Optimize model inference speed.

 ## Bug / Feature Request
 If you encounter any bugs or want to request a new feature, please open an issue on GitHub.
 Contributions are welcome!